Christa Baker

 - Acoustic Pattern Recognition and Courtship Songs: Insights from Insects , Annual Review of Neuroscience (2019)

-- Behavioral and Single-Neuron Sensitivity to Millisecond Variations in Temporally Patterned Communication Signals , The Journal of Neuroscience (2016)
+- Behavioral and Single-Neuron Sensitivity to Millisecond Variations in Temporally Patterned Communication Signals , Journal of Neuroscience (2016)